Darren Sharper

-Darren Mallory Sharper (born November 3, 1975) is an American convicted serial rapist and a former football safety who played in the National Football League (NFL) for 14 seasons.
-He played college football at William & Mary and was selected in the second round of the 1997 NFL Draft by the Green Bay Packers, where he spent eight seasons.
-Sharper played his next four seasons with the Minnesota Vikings, while his final two seasons were as a member of the New Orleans Saints.
+Darren Mallory Sharper (born November 3, 1975) is an American former professional football safety and convicted rapist who played in the National Football League (NFL) for 14 seasons.
+He played college football for the William & Mary Tribe and was selected in the second round of the 1997 NFL draft by the Green Bay Packers, where he spent eight seasons.
+Sharper played his next four seasons with the Minnesota Vikings and his final two with the New Orleans Saints.

 Recognized as one of the league's top defensive backs during his career, Sharper was a five-time Pro Bowl selection and a two-time first-team All-Pro, along with being named to the second-team of the 2000s All-Decade Team.
 He ranks sixth in interceptions and is tied with Charles Woodson and Rod Woodson for the most defensive touchdowns.